AP Interview: Emmert says poor communication led to inequity

-SAN ANTONIO (AP) — Mark Emmert acknowledged the glaring failures to give the coaches and players in the women’s tournament the same attention the NCAA gave the men was a result of a lack of communication between the two basketball committees along with focusing on trying to tip off both events safely during a pandemic.
+SAN ANTONIO (AP) — Mark Emmert acknowledged the glaring failures to give the coaches and players in the women’s tournament the same attention the NCAA gave the men was a result of a lack of communication between the two basketball staffs along with focusing on trying to tip off both events safely during a pandemic.

 The NCAA president said the oversights resulted in overlooking differences that led to inequities that has cast a dark, looming cloud over the women’s tournament.